 - Pack a travel health kit and read other health tips, including Eat and drink safely and Insect bite prevention, before you leave home.

 - Pack an extra supply of your prescription or over-the-counter medications in case you are away for longer than expected.
-Read Travelling with medication and Travelling with medical devices for more information.
+Read Travelling with medication and Travelling with a medical device for more information.

 - Read our page on Alcohol, drugs and travel and make sure you understand the risks.